AITutor-EvalKit: Exploring the Capabilities of AI Tutors: System and Demonstration Description

 \subsection{Frontend Module: Demo App}

 We present an interactive prototype built on top of \texttt{MRBench}, designed to evaluate the pedagogical abilities of AI tutors in educational dialogues.
-Users can explore the demo in two modes: (1) a \textbf{Static Mode}, where educators can access a deployed version containing 10 conversations from the \texttt{MRBench} test set evaluated by our fine-tuned model and share feedback on the helpfulness of tutor responses; and (2) a \textbf{Customized Mode}, where developers can run the interface locally to analyze their own datasets using either our {\tt LoMTL} model or their own one, supported by the provided code.
-The UI consists of three key modules – \textbf{Automated Evaluation}, \textbf{LLM Evaluation}, and \textbf{Visualizer}, that together enable exploration, analysis, and visualization of educational dialogues. \begin{itemize} \item \textbf{Automated Evaluation} provides automated evaluation results using our {\tt LoMTL} model on 4 evaluation dimensions. \item \textbf{LLM Evaluation} leverages LLMs-as-judges for human-aligned evaluations. \item \textbf{Visualizer} enables rich visual analytics for interpreting evaluation scores across 4 pedagogical dimensions on the {\tt MRBench} development set. \end{itemize} The UI supports the selection of evaluation methods and provides instant visualization of performance metrics through plots, bar charts, and spider graphs.
+Users can explore the demo in two modes: (1) a \textbf{Static Mode}, where educators can access a deployed version containing 10 conversations from the \texttt{MRBench} test set evaluated by our fine-tuned model and share feedback on the helpfulness of tutor responses; and (2) a \textbf{Customized Mode}, where developers can run the interface locally to analyze their own datasets using either our {\tt LoMTL} model or their own one, supported by the provided code (the exact step-by-step details are supplied in the official GitHub README file\footnote{\url{https://github.com/kaushal0494/AITutor-EvalKit/blob/main/README.md}}).
+The UI consists of three key modules – \textbf{Automated Evaluation}, \textbf{LLM Evaluation}, and \textbf{Visualizer}, that together enable exploration, analysis, and visualization of the key aspects of educational dialogues. \begin{itemize} \item \textbf{Automated Evaluation} provides automated evaluation results using our {\tt LoMTL} model on 4 evaluation dimensions. \item \textbf{LLM Evaluation} leverages LLMs-as-judges for human-aligned evaluations. \item \textbf{Visualizer} enables rich visual analytics for interpreting evaluation scores across 4 pedagogical dimensions on the {\tt MRBench} development set. \end{itemize} The UI supports the selection of evaluation methods and provides instant visualization of performance metrics through plots, bar charts, and spider graphs.